stephansturges/Tator/readme.md

 - Guidance text explains backbone auto-detection when a `.meta.pkl` file accompanies the classifier.

 ### Train Qwen Tab
 - Converts whatever images + YOLO boxes you loaded in the labeling tab into JSONL + image bundles automatically.
-The browser shuffles the set, builds an 80/20 train/val split, and streams a zip to `/qwen/train/dataset/upload`—no manual dataset paths required.
+The browser shuffles the set, builds an 80/20 train/val split, and streams the dataset via `/qwen/dataset/init` → `/qwen/dataset/chunk` → `/qwen/dataset/finalize`—no manual dataset paths required.
 - Describe the imagery ("warehouse CCTV", "aerial rooftops", etc.), pick the base Hugging Face repo, and provide a single system prompt covering both bbox/point outputs.
 A “prompt noise” field (default 0.05) randomly drops a small percentage of characters so the adapters see slightly perturbed instructions every epoch.
 - At training time each conversation randomly alternates between bbox vs. point outputs **and** between “all classes”, “single class”, and “subset of classes” instructions, so the adapters learn both broad sweeps and class-specific prompts without bloating the dataset on disk.
 - Choose LoRA or QLoRA, tweak batch size/epochs/LR/adapter ranks, and hit **Start Training**.
 The backend unpacks the dataset under `uploads/qwen_runs/datasets/<run_name>`, launches the Lightning trainer, and streams progress/logs/checkpoints back to the UI.